 7 simple tips to encourage independence in kids

-Key takeaways
+Key points

-• Independence is important for selfesteem
+• Independence is important for self–esteem

 • Encourage your child to make small decisions